janvier fort mcmurray wildfire no danger | CBC News

 - MORE FORT McMURRAY NEWS: Fort McMurray region's first census since the wildfire will count how many returned

-The fire danger level in the Lac La Biche area remains at high; in Fort McMurray, the danger level is classes as extreme due to dry conditions and minimal rain.

-On Friday, the province issued a ban on off-highway vehicles for most of northern Alberta in the protected forest areas beginning at the southern boundary of Big Lakes County, in the town of Peace River, extending to the border of Wood Buffalo National Park and the Northwest Territories, and in the Lac La Biche and Fort McMurray areas.

-Fire bans also continue in this same area, prohibiting backyard fire pits, campfires, charcoal briquettes, turkey fryers, torches, exploding targets and fireworks are banned.
+Fire bans also continue in same areas, prohibiting backyard fire pits, campfires, charcoal briquettes, turkey fryers, torches, exploding targets and fireworks.

-Propane fire pits, gas stoves or propane barbecues can still be used in communities and in back country and camping areas.
+Propane fire pits, gas stoves and propane barbecues can still be used in communities, back country and camping areas.

 Connect with David Thurton, CBC's Fort McMurray correspondent, on Facebook, Twitter, LinkedIn or email him at david.thurton@cbc.ca